Creative Automation / Foundation

 01

 Start with this video's job: This video reviews Zcode, Z.ai's new Codex-style coding agent tuned for GLM 5.2, covering the model's benchmark position (strongest open-weights coder, MIT licensed, 1M context), the app's workflow features like goal mode and click-to-edit previews, its rough edges, and the aggressive free tier of 5 million daily tokens.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:18, where the video says: “it like OpenAI's Codex or Anthropic's Claude code, except it's built by ZAI specifically for their own GLM models.
 And because it's tuned by the same people who trained the model, it tends to squeeze more out of...”

 02